jononovo/Agent213-v1-Rabbit/docs/DOCUMENTATION.md

 ## Integration Engine

 The Integration Engine runs on port 3001 and manages all external service integrations.
-It provides:
+It operates as a standalone server dedicated to handling external communications, providing:

-1. **API Proxying**: Routes API requests through a single endpoint for security and monitoring.
+1. **API Proxying**: Routes API requests through a single endpoint for security and monitoring
-2. **Authentication Management**: Handles authentication to external services.
+2. **Authentication Management**: Handles authentication to external services
+3. **Direct Webhook Handling**: Receives and processes webhook requests without proxying through the main server
-3. **Endpoint Registration**: Manages webhook endpoints and callbacks.
+4. **Endpoint Registration**: Manages webhook endpoints and callbacks
+5. **Persistent Storage**: Stores webhook responses for debugging and replay

+### Direct Webhook Architecture

+The Integration Engine implements a direct webhook handling approach where:

+1. **Direct Request Reception**: Webhook requests are received directly by the Integration Engine without proxying through the main application server
+2. **Workflow Triggering**: The Integration Engine communicates with the Workflow Execution Server to trigger workflows when webhooks are received
+3. **Self-Contained Nodes**: Webhook trigger nodes are self-contained, handling their own URL generation and registration
+4. **Performance**: Eliminating proxying reduces latency and improves reliability

+#### Webhook Flow

+The webhook request flow follows these steps:

+1. External system sends a request to a webhook URL (e.g., `/webhooks/workflow/123/node/456`)
+2. The Integration Engine receives and validates the request
+3. The Integration Engine communicates with the Workflow Execution Engine to trigger the workflow
+4. The workflow executes with the webhook payload as input
+5. Results are returned to the Integration Engine
+6. The Integration Engine responds to the original webhook request

+#### Webhook Registration

+Webhook registration is handled by the Integration Engine through:

+1. **Dynamic Registration**: Webhook nodes register themselves with the Integration Engine during workflow save
+2. **Lazy Registration**: Registration occurs when needed, preventing "unknown" workflow ID issues
+3. **User Feedback**: UI provides clear guidance when a webhook URL requires a workflow to be saved first

+### Integration Capabilities

 The Integration Engine exposes a standardized interface for all integration nodes: